Logo

 Ann-Margret made her film debut in a loan-out to United Artists in Frank Capra's Pocketful of Miracles with Bette Davis; it is a remake of Capra's own Lady for a Day.

-Ann-Margret had previously tested for the part of Margie, the "good girl", but she was deemed to be too seductive for that role by the studio bosses.
+Ann-Margret had previously tested for the part of Margie, the "good girl", but the studio bosses deemed her too seductive for that role.

 Ann-Margret sang the ballad "The Littlest Lamb" as a lullaby as well as the rocker, "Ain't Gonna Be a Fool".